gangdong/gangdong.github.io/_posts/2021-05-04-Blog-github-action.markdown

 		</p>
   	</div>
 </div>
 Basically, Travis CI and GitHub Actions are similar in terms of usage.
 They are all based on `YAML` file format to write configuration files.
 The difference is GitHub Actions introduced the `jobs` concept in the workflows.
-Each job can be separated into some `steps`, the step can use different sub-actions to complete the function.
+Each job can be separated into some `steps`, the step can use different actions to complete the function.
 So the users can set different actions according to different scenarios to reduce the complexity of development and speed up writing the configuration file.

 This will provide great flexibility, I think that's the most special thing about GitHub Actions.

 Based on these features, many actions are developed by third-party developers for some common applications, such as grabbing code, running tests, logging on the remote server, publishing to third-party services, and so on.
 You can find them in the [GitHub Marketplace](https://github.com/marketplace?type=actions).

 If you want to start your CI, you don't have to write complex actions by yourself.
-The quickest way is searching the `GitHub Marketplace` to find the actions that can realize the function you want and written by other contributors.
+The quickest way is searching the `GitHub Marketplace` to find the actions that can fulfill the function you want and written by other contributors.
 You can construct the whole continuous integration process by combining actions.

-## Migrate Process
+## Migrating process

 I decided to start the migration from my blog project.
 As I said above, both Travis CI and GitHub Actions are used `YAML` file format to write the configuration files, so the syntax is similar.
 What I do was rewriting the control flow with the GitHub Actions' syntax and replaced the environment variables used in Travis CI.